jenshweber/grape/README.md

 (create-person!
 "Flo")
 ```

+You can use `(-> find-person matches view)` in Gorilla REPL to validate that a new person with name "Flo" was indeed created.

 ## A rule with a _reader_
 The the next rule has a _read_ as well as a _create_ part.
 It matches two Person nodes with the names given as formal parameters and creates a _parent-of_ relationship between them.